Overview of the Prevention Agenda Dashboard

 Vital Event indicators for NYC geographical areas reported by NYSDOH and NYCDOHMH may be different since the former may include all NYC residents' events regardless of where they occurred and the latter reports only events to NYC residents that occurred in NYC.
 The indicators may also differ due to timing and/or completeness of data.

 The counts of births and deaths may be influenced by specific reporting issues each year.
-The specific issues are reported in the NYSDOH Annual Vital Statistics Tables, in the Report Measures section of the Technical Notes.
+The specific issues are reported in the NYSDOH Annual Vital Statistics Tables, in the Report Measures section of their Technical Notes.

 All the vital statistics presented in this report are based on the county/borough of residence.